wolke26/UQ_Master_Thesis/README.md

 The file /Deep_Bayesian_Encoder_Decoder/post_processing.py performs the Uncertainty Quantification and plots a prediction of the network at a certain location, as well as performing and plotting the uncertainty distribution at a specific location and the reliability diagram of the network.
 Therefore the file /Deep_Bayesian_Encoder_Decoder/uq.py is utilized.

+To run the training the file use /Deep_Bayesian_Encoder_Decoder/train_svgd.py.